Scoliosis

 Clinical Manifestations

-Infantile scoliosis usually is detected during the first year of life either by the parents or by the pediatrician during routine examination of the infant.
+Infantile scoliosis usually is detected during the first year of life either by the parents or by the pediatrician during a routine examination of the infant.

 • Thoracic curve.
 Usually, a single long thoracic curve to the left is present; less often, a thoracic and lumbar double curve is noted.